 Before using this site please read the site disclaimer.
 Also please note that any links provided may be part of an affiliate programme (viz. eBay, Amazon) which helps support the site as I will earn a commission when visitors make a qualifying purchase.

 Today I am reviewing the bit driver set TD-6130HX, which is a Japanese made product by Vessel.
-It's available on eBay US, eBay AU, eBay CA, and is an extremely similar set to the TD-6310TX (eBay US, eBay AU, eBay CA, Amazon and Rakuten) - just that the TX has a different set of bits with it (more torx-oriented), so other than the bit selection the below comments on the handle are applicable to both sets.
+It's available on eBay US, eBay AU, eBay CA, and is an extremely similar set to the TD-6310TX (eBay US, eBay AU, eBay CA and Amazon) - just that the TX has a different set of bits with it (more torx-oriented), so other than the bit selection the below comments on the handle are applicable to both sets.

 A closeup of the packaging:

 You can see the ten bits that come with it in a "Bits Belt" - cross-head #1, #2 and #3, flat head #4 and #6 and hex bits in 2.5mm, 3mm, 4mm, 5mm and 6mm.
 It's a pretty decent spread.
 If you're after a more Torx-oriented selection the TD-6310TX set comes instead with a flat-head #5, cross-head #2 and Torx T8H, T10H, T20H, T25H, T27H, T30H and T40H.
 The HX set is definitely more useful from a general-use perspective, though both sets use standard sized bits so you can always add in your own to suit your needs.